The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 • Milk, cheese and eggs

 Zinc supports the body on a cellular level, playing a role in constructing, dividing and protecting cells, as well as normal immune function and vision.
-It also contributes to normal cognitive development, reproduction, fertility and bone health.
-A healthy, balanced diet is likely to provide all the zinc you need.
+It also contributes to normal cognitive development, reproduction, fertility and bone health10.
+A healthy, balanced diet is likely to provide all the zinc you need11.
 While most prenatal multivitamins contain high levels of zinc, it’s wise to eat food sources too.
-The Recommended Daily Allowance (RDA) of zinc for women of childbearing age is 15mg per day, which increases to 20mg per day during pregancy.
+The Reference Nutrient Intake (RNI) of zinc for women of childbearing age is 7mg per day12.

 How much weight should I gain during pregnancy?